kubernetes-sigs/cluster-api/docs/proposals/20250513-propogate-taints.md

 With the introduction of the new fields, bootstrap providers could start deprecating their equivalent fields.

-For CABPK, adding a taint at a KubeadmConfigTemplate at `.spec.template.spec.joinConfiguration.nodeRegistration.taints`. is almost equivalent to adding a `Initialization` typed taint by the new API.
+For CABPK, adding a taint at a KubeadmConfigTemplate at `.spec.template.spec.joinConfiguration.nodeRegistration.taints`. is almost equivalent to adding a `OnInitialization` typed taint by the new API.
 The only difference is that the taint does get added by the controllers after the Node joined the Cluster.

-This is considered okay, because workload should not be able to be schedule workload unless the `node.cluster.x-k8s.io/uninitialized` taint was removed and the implementation should take care to have added the `Initialization` taints before or at the time removing this taint.
+This is considered okay, because workload should not be able to be schedule workload unless the `node.cluster.x-k8s.io/uninitialized` taint was removed and the implementation should take care to have added the `OnInitialization` taints before or at the time removing this taint.

 ### Risks and Mitigations